justinschmitz97/WebToGPT/data/reactblog.md

 After a couple of years of iteration, `react@canary` is now ready to ship to `react@latest`.
 The new features mentioned above are compatible with any environment your app runs in, providing everything needed for production use.
 Since Asset Loading and Document Metadata may be a breaking change for some apps, the next version of React will be a major version: **React 19**.

 There’s still more to be done to prepare for release.
-In React 19, we’re also adding long\-requested improvements which require breaking changes like support for Web Components.
+In React 19, we’re also adding long-requested improvements which require breaking changes like support for Web Components.
 Our focus now is to land these changes, prepare for release, finalize docs for new features, and publish announcements for what’s included.

 We’ll share more information about everything React 19 includes, how to adopt the new client features, and how to build support for React Server Components in the coming months.